sage-code/eve/manual/composite.md

 **array declaration**
 ```
--- declaration of an array with capacity "c" and max index := c.
+-- declaration of an array with capacity
-define
-  <array_type> <: Array(c) of <type>;

--- using the array type declared above
 global
-  <array_name> ∈ <array_type>; -- initialized with zero
+  Array array_name[type](capacity);              -- initialized with zero
-  <array_name> := <constant> ∈ <array_type>; -- initialized with constant
+  Array array_name[type](capacity) *= constant;  -- initialized with constant
 ```

 **array capacity**
-An array have fix capacity "c" that must be specified when the Array memory is allocated.
+An array have fix capacity that must be specified when the Array memory is allocated.
 You can’t add or remove elements from array once the capacity is established.
 This is because array  elements are stored in a contiguous computer memory space with no gaps.

 **array literals**